rbart/guide-dog/README.md

 Install and Run
 ---------------

-We have successfully run Guide-Dog on both Ubuntu and Fedora using the following Directions:
+We have successfully run Guide-Dog on both Ubuntu and Fedora using the following directions:

 -   Installing libraries for Guide-Dog on Ubuntu Linux version 12.04.1 LTS (recommended OS)
     -   Open a Terminal and execute (these instructions taken from